mozillascience/studyGroup/lessons/install-git-python-r.md

 # Installing Python

-Python can be managed through the Anaconda platform, which is [available for Linux, OSX and Windows](https://www.continuum.io/downloads).
-The default installation includes Python.
-The 64bit Python3 installer is a suitable download choice for most people.
+Python can be managed through the Anaconda platform, which is [available for Linux, macOS and Windows](https://www.anaconda.com/distribution/#download-section).
+The Python3 installer is a suitable download choice for most people.

 ## Using Python